agilemation/Belkin-WeMo-Command-Line-Tools/README.md

 # Basic Usage
 - Getting the state
-To get the state you can use a command as such:
+To get the state you can use a command such as

     $ wemo --host powerswitch1.lnd --action GETSTATE

 - Turning a switch ON or OFF
-To turn a switch ON or OFF you can use a command as such:
+To turn a switch ON or OFF you can use a command such as...

     $ wemo --host powerswitch1.lnd --action ON

 (or)

     $ wemo --host powerswitch1.lnd --action OFF